NLnetLabs/krill-manual/source/manage-aspas.rst

 ===================

 ..
 Warning:: The IETF is still discussing and recently changed the ASPA
              object profile.
-Krill currently supports the previous (V0) version of the profile.
-RPKI validators may reject these objects.
+Krill currently supports the latest version of the profile.

-             The change to be aware of is that the new version dropped the optional AFI limit for provider ASNs.
-Krill 0.14.0 will support the new profile.
-Any existing configurations will be re-imported on upgrade (excluding the AFI limit).
-This migration will remove the history for pre-0.14.0 ASPA configurations so that we can remove the AFI limit concept from the code, thus improving future maintainability.

-             In short, you can experiment with ASPA objects in Krill, but keep the above in mind.
+             Any existing ASPA objects that you created before Krill 0.14.0 will be recreated on upgrade.
+If you used the now deprecated option to limit a provider to a certain AFI, then that limit will be silently dropped on upgrade.

+             Also note that ASPA objects are only supported in the API and CLI for the moment.
+The API changed in 0.14.0 and will now use simple numbers for the ASNs in JSON.
+The CLI still uses the more human friendly string notation which allows both simple numners, e.g. "65000", or "AS65000" to be used.

+             We plan to add support for ASPA management in the UI in future, probably shortly after the ASPA profile will have made through IETF last call.

 ASPA Configurations
 -------------------